…Hopefully ditching the caffeine, energy drinks and juice and taking part in our Parched March campaign!

 The WASH project

 Limited access to clean water in Nkhata Bay North is multi-dimensional and it is caused by a variety of factors.
-Money raised from our Parched March even will contribute to our impactful Water and Sanitation hygiene (WASH) project.
+Money raised from our Parched March even will contribute to our impactful Water Filter Project, which has been supported by Zurich Community Trust.
 Temwa is continuously working on addressing these challenges through this multi-programme approach.

 One of our WASH project’s fundamental aims is to distribute water filters amongst the communities in Malawi.
 These simple filters have a huge impact and are enough to save a life by significantly reducing the risk of contracting water-borne diseases by up to 90%.
 Water is a basic need and no one should have to deal with the life-threatening repercussions of drinking contaminated water.